 The only problem is- you can’t reach them directly via phone.
 If Kinsta’s knowledge base doesn’t give you the answers you seek, the only support channels available here are live chat and online ticket.

 But, interestingly, Kinsta gives a few reasons for its lack of phone support.
 Apparently, messaging is convenient for sharing code snippets, videos, links, screenshots, etc. Plus, Kinsta’s agents can comfortably save your correspondences for future references.

 Well, these sound like solid arguments to be fair.
 So, we can let it slide this time.
 But, we can’t deny that something like a call-back feature would have been a pretty sweet alternative for direct phone calls.

 Remember the Google Cloud Platform we’ve just mentioned?

 Well, based on Google’s reputation alone, you can bet that everything about its cloud platform must be state of the art.

 For starters, it offers over 20 data center locations distributed in all continents across the globe.
-As a result, Kinsta grants you at least 20 server options for holding your website.
+As a result, Kinsta grants you at least 20 server options for holding your WordPress website.
 What you choose, therefore, depends on what you consider to be your principal traffic region.